-A pre-resubmission Module Aggregate will be calculated using the failed mark(s):
+A pre-resubmission module aggregate will be calculated using the failed mark(s):

-- If the pre-resubmission Module Aggregate was under the pass mark then the aggregate can improve up to the pass mark only. - If the pre-resubmission Module Aggregate was over the pass mark then the aggregate is capped at this pre-submission aggregate.
+- If the pre-resubmission module aggregate was under the pass mark then the aggregate can improve up to the pass mark only. - If the pre-resubmission module aggregate was over the pass mark then the aggregate is capped at this pre-resubmission aggregate.